 What You Are in the Dark: Subverted.
 While Vega's choice is a matter of record, and an arguably justified choice at that, only he can know for sure what the real reason was for that choice.

 You Have Outlived Your Usefulness: Messner.
-Or rather, he was causing the Collectors more problems than he was worth, what with him bringing the Alliance special forces squad onto the ship, risking contaminating the human "genetic slurry" with an asari, and of course, the simple fact that they caught him spying on them.
+In this case, he was causing the Collectors more problems than he was worth, what with him bringing the Alliance special forces squad onto the ship, risking contaminating the human "genetic slurry" with an asari, and of course, the simple fact that they caught him spying on them.